-Customers.
+- PGS Customers.
 When we refer to our "Customers," this means individuals who have registered a kit on our website.
 We view Customers as an important metric to assess our financial performance because each Customer has registered a kit and has engaged with us by providing us with their DNA sample.
 These Customers may be interested in purchasing additional PGS products and services or in becoming subscribers to our new 23andMe+ subscription service, especially if they consent to participate in our research.
-We had approximately 11.9 million Customers as of September 30, 2021 and 11.3 million Customers as of March 31, 2021.

-providing useful phenotypic data about their traits, habits, and lifestyles, which we analyze using de-identified data to determine whether a genetic variant makes an individual more or less likely to develop certain diseases.
+We had approximately 12.2 million Customers as of December 31, 2021 and 11.3 million Customers as of March 31, 2021. - Consenting Customers.
+"Consenting Customers" are Customers who have affirmatively opted in to participate in our research program.
+Consenting Customers are critical to our research programs and to the continuing growth of our database, which we use to identify drug targets and to generate new and interesting additional ancestry and health reports.
+Moreover, Consenting Customers respond to our research surveys, providing useful phenotypic data about their traits, habits, and lifestyles, which we analyze using de-identified data to determine whether a genetic variant makes an individual more or less likely to develop certain diseases.
 A Consenting Customer is likely to be more engaged with our brand, which may lead to the purchase of our 23andMe+ subscription service and to participation in further research studies, helping us to advance our research.
-Approximately 80% of our Customers are Consenting Customers.
-Subscribers.
+Approximately 80% of our Customers are Consenting Customers. - Subscribers.
 This metric represents the number of subscribers who have signed up for our 23andMe+ subscription service, which was launched in October 2020.
 We believe that 23andMe+ will position us for future growth, as the annual membership model represents a previously untapped source of recurring revenue.
 We are continually investing in new reports and features to provide to subscribers as part of the 23andMe+ membership, which we believe will enhance customer lifetime value as customers can make new discoveries about themselves.
 We believe that this, in turn, will help to scale our customer acquisition costs and create expanding network effects.
-As of the fiscal year ended March 31, 2021, our 23andMe+ membership base had approximately 125,000 subscribers.
-Adjusted EBITDA .
+As of the fiscal year ended March 31, 2021, our 23andMe+ membership base had approximately 125,000 subscribers. - Adjusted EBITDA.
 Adjusted EBITDA is the measure of segment profitability reported to our CEO, the CODM.
-See "- Adjusted EBITDA " below for a reconciliation of Adjusted EBITDA to net loss.
-Validated Targets .
+See "-Adjusted EBITDA" below for a reconciliation of Adjusted EBITDA to net loss. - Validated Targets.
 We have seen a rapid acceleration in the discovery of genetically identified and biologically validated disease targets from the database and anticipate continued growth in the future.
 As of the fiscal year ended March 31, 2021, we had genetically identified and biologically validated nineteen disease targets.